Wichita Falls, Texas: Public transportation

 The city operates a bus system, Falls Ride, which runs on an hourly schedule with seven routes (except on Sundays, when only one route is in operation).

 Greyhound Lines provides intercity bus service to other locations served by Greyhound via its new terminal at the Wichita Falls Travel Center located at Fourth and Scott in downtown.
 Skylark Van Service shuttles passengers to and from Dallas-Fort Worth International Airport on several runs during the day all week long.

-The Wichita Falls Municipal Airport is served by American Eagle, with four flights daily to the Dallas/Fort Worth International Airport.
+The Wichita Falls Municipal Airport is served by American Eagle, with two flights daily to the Dallas/Fort Worth International Airport.
 The Kickapoo Downtown Airport and the Wichita Valley Airport serve smaller, private planes.

+Although still in the planning phase, local officials are currently working to potentially bring an Amtrak stop to the city.
+Wichita Falls last had passenger rail service in 1967.